President and CEO

-Roberta is an adviser for Daniel Tiger’s Neighborhood, one of Fred Rogers Productions’ acclaimed PBS KIDS series, and serves as a consultant on other projects for the company.
+Roberta L. Schomburg is an advisor for the award-winning Daniel Tiger’s Neighborhood, new puppet series, Donkey Hodie, and new animated series, Alma’s Way.
+She also serves as a consultant on other projects for the company.
 She began working as a child development consultant in 1982, advising on a variety of projects, including developing the activities for the Mister Rogers’ Plan and Play book and other early childhood professional development materials.

-Roberta holds a Ph.D. from the University of Pittsburgh in Administrative and Policy Studies with a specialization in child development and applied developmental psychology.
+Schomburg holds a Ph.D. from the University of Pittsburgh in Administrative and Policy Studies with a specialization in child development and applied developmental psychology.
 She has presented at numerous national and international conferences and has authored a wide variety of publications and professional development materials for teachers.
-In 2014, Roberta was awarded Professor Emerita status at Carlow University where she taught for 30 years and was an associate dean.
-She is currently the Interim Executive Director of the Fred Rogers Center for Early Learning and Children’s Media at Saint Vincent College.
+In 2014, Schomburg was awarded Professor Emerita status at Carlow University where she taught for 30 years and was an associate dean.
+Most recently, she was the Executive Director of the Fred Rogers Center for Early Learning and Children’s Media at Saint Vincent College.

 Hedda Sharapan has been with Fred Rogers Productions (previously Family Communications, Inc.) for 52 years, and currently serves as a child development consultant for the company’s award-winning PBS KIDS series Daniel Tiger’s Neighborhood and other projects.
 She began working with Fred Rogers on the very first taping day of Mister Rogers' Neighborhood in October 1966.
 Over the years she served as Assistant Director, Assistant Producer, Associate Producer, and Director of Early Childhood Initiatives for Rogers’ small non-profit production company.
 Her monthly e-newsletter, “What we can continue to learn from Fred Rogers,” is distributed through the Fred Rogers Center and reaches more than 16,000 subscribers.
 Hedda continues to be a highly sought-after speaker at conferences around the country, helping audiences reflect on Fred Rogers’ messages.
 She received an M.S. in Child Development from the University of Pittsburgh and an honorary doctorate degree from St. Vincent College, home of the Fred Rogers Center.

-She has held positions at Beginning with Books, National Black Programming Consortium, and Family Communications (now Fred Rogers Productions).
-Throughout her professional career, Aisha has been engaged in political and social activism efforts including the Pittsburgh by-district city council campaign, anti-apartheid and antiwar organizing, the Harambee II Black Arts Festival, and Africana human rights education/film efforts.
+That work has included positions at Beginning With Books, The National Black Programming Consortium, Family Communications Inc. (now Fred Rogers Productions), and Ready Freddy Pathways to Kindergarten Success.
+Parallel to her professional career, she has been engaged in decades of political, arts, and social activism efforts such as the Pittsburgh By-District City Council Campaign, Anti-Apartheid and Anti-war organizing, the Harambee II Black Arts Festival, and African human rights film efforts.